 What separates a flat beat from one that breathes is texture and feel.
 A few additions go a long way:

 Groove is the secret ingredient.
 Nudge individual hits slightly ahead of or behind the grid, vary velocities, and apply swing until the loop makes your head nod on its own.
-If a beat feels stiff, it’s almost always a quantize-and-velocity problem rather than a sound-selection problem.
+If a beat feels stiff, it’s almost always a quantize-and-velocity problem rather than a sound-selection problem — learning how to quantize in a DAW without flattening the feel is half the battle.
 Trust your ear: loop two bars and keep tweaking the timing until it feels right.

 Arrange beyond the loop